refinedev/refine/documentation/docs/ui-frameworks/antd/hooks/form/useForm.md

 ### `action: "edit"`

 `action: "edit"` is used for editing an existing record.
 Form will initially be filled with the data of the record.
+By default, it uses the `id` from the route.
+It can be changed with the `setId` function or `id` property.

 `useForm` uses [`useUpdate`](/core/hooks/data/useUpdate.md) under the hood for mutations on edit mode.